EngineerSmith/AppleCake/README.md

 	loop(100000) -- Example of nested profiling, as the function has it's own profile profileUpdate:stop()

-	if r % 15 == 0 then -- We do it every 30 frames to not clutter our data
+	if r % 15 < 0.1 then -- We do it every 0.5 seconds to not clutter our data
 		appleCake.markMemory() -- Adds mark with details of current Lua memory usage end end